-(book manuscript in development)
+(book proposal and manuscript in development)

 What does it mean to be human in mediated communication environments?
 How do we want to be together?